 Don’t overmix the batter!

-This is what the cake is supposed to look like when it’s done.
+This is what Carrot Cake and most other cakes are supposed to look like when it’s done.
 It is not supposed to be mixed so strongly that it has a smooth texture.

 - When I see pictures of cakes on the Internet, far and away the most significant problem is overstirring and overmixing the batter.
 I can tell by looking at them if an electric mixer has been used to add the dry ingredients.
 This may be due to all the new cooking tools and food processors available these days that weren’t available when I started out cooking.